alchialchi/board-messages/README.md

 # react-messages-board

-Message board where an active user can send, comment, edit or delete messages.
+Messages board where an active user can send, comment, edit or delete messages.

 The application is build with React, Typescript and Material-UI.